nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 Agile development licycle has a lot of upsides.
 Let's keep that.
 We work in batches of 3 weeks long sprints.

+### Sprint-specific roles

 For every sprints there are:
   - A leader
   - A secretary

+#### The leader

 The leader role is:
 - to make sure the process is respected
-- to lead the meetings
+- to lead the planned sprint-specific meetings

+#### The secretary

 The secretary role is:
-- to take notes during each meetings and put them on Github Discussions
+- to take notes during each planned sprint-specific meetings and put them on Github Discussions

 The identities of the leader/secretary are assigned successively to each team participant in turn.